mesosphere/dcos-docs-site/pages/services/elastic/2.5.0-6.3.2/limitations/index.md

 ## Upgrades and configuration updates

-Upgrades and rolling configuration updates do not wait for a green status.
-During deployment and upgrades, the `serial` strategy does not wait for the Elastic service to reach green before proceeding to the next node.
+Upgrades and rolling configuration updates do not wait for a cluster green health status.
+During deployment and upgrades, the `serial` strategy does not wait for the Elasticsearch cluster to reach green health before proceeding to the next node.

 ## Security

-Elastic's native authentication and authorization mechanisms are not supported at this time.
+Elasticsearch's native authentication and authorization mechanisms are not *officially* supported at this time.

 ### Transport Encryption